fictionco/fiction/@docs/advanced/links/index.md

 ## Getting Links for Posts

 If you're working with posts and you need to link to them, then use `postLink`.
-The only caveat for postLink to work correctly, is that the post needs to be loaded in the store before its use.
+The only caveat for postLink to work correctly is that the post needs to be loaded in the store before its use.

 ```js
 import { postLink } from "@factor/api"